Nuffield Health: Development

 In 2016, Nuffield Health acquired 35 Virgin Active clubs.
 Unconfirmed rumours put the value of the acquisition at £80 million.

 In 2021 Nuffield Health completed the acquisition of five hospitals from Aspen Healthcare, and in May 2022 Nuffield Health at St Bartholomew's Hospital opened, becoming the first independent hospital in the City of London.

+Permanently closed

 The Nuffield Health gym at Merton Abbey was closed on 17 November 2024, reducing the total number of gyms in the chain to 110.

+Nuffield Health at St Bartholomew's Hospital's elective operations formally ceased on 12 November 2025, and the facility was officially archived from active operations on 16 December 2025.

 Awards

 Nuffield Health has won multiple awards, including: